langazov/helm-charts/README.md

 ## Releasing (GitHub Pages + chart-releaser)

 This repo includes a GitHub Actions workflow using `helm/chart-releaser-action` to publish charts to GitHub Pages.
 Create a `gh-pages` branch and enable Pages from that branch.
-Tag or create a GitHub Release and the workflow will package and update the index.
+Tag or create a GitHub Release and the workflow will package charts and update the `index.yaml` on `gh-pages`.

 Adjust or remove the workflows if using a different CI/CD.